-Trial is scheduled to be held on 9 March 2025 to 12 March 2025 at the Johor Bahru High Court.
+Trial is re-scheduled to be held on 23 March 2026 - 27 March 2026 at the Johor Bahru High Court.

 The Plaintiffs have been advised that they have a reasonable prospect of succeeding in their claim against the Defendants for defamation, among others.